What is circumcision?

 How is circumcision done?

 Circumcision is usually done by the obstetrician or pediatrician in the hospital.
-When it is done for religious reasons, other persons may do the surgery as part of a ceremony after the baby is discharged from the hospital.
+When it is done for religious reasons, other people may do the surgery as part of a ceremony after the baby is discharged from the hospital.

 There are several ways to do a circumcision.
 Some methods use a temporary clamp device while others use a plastic bell that stays on the penis for a certain length of time.
 Each method requires separating the foreskin from the head of the penis, cutting a small slit in the foreskin, and placing the clamp on the foreskin.
 The clamp is left in place for a few minutes to stop the bleeding.
 The foreskin can then be cut and removed.